johnlepikhin/i3im/README.md

 # Installation

-The project is not yet published on crates.io, so installation is only possible directly from the source.
+Currently installation is only possible directly from the source.

 Install Rust: